Below you’ll find answers to the questions we get asked the most by our tenants.

 Areas covered (South East, West & North West): Telford, Ferry Road, Greenlaw Rig & Hedge, Sutherland Street &Borthwick Place, Tressilian Gardens, Oxgangs and Oxgangs Road North.

 Officer Name: Claire Treger

-Areas covered (North & South East): Niddrie, Marischal, Newcraighall and Sandilands Close.
+Areas covered (South East): Niddrie, Marischal, Newcraighall and Sandilands Close.